videosdk-live/videosdk-docs/blog/2023-12-07-migration-guide-from-twilio-to-videosdk-js-sdk.md

 ---
-title: Migration Guide From Twilio Video to Video SDK - Javascript
+title: JavaScript - Migration Guide From Twilio Video to Video SDK
 description: Explore the seamless transition from Twilio to Video SDK for javascript with our comprehensive migration guide.
 Elevate your video communication with expert insights and step-by-step instructions.
 keywords:
   - Twilio to Video SDK migration guide for Javascript